computationalcognitivescience/lovelace/content/_part_iii/sim_coherence.md

 {% marginfigure 'id-mf-difficult' 'assets/img/thinking-difficult.jpg'
-'Computational-level thinking is often experienced as more difficult than algorithmic-level thinking' %} The first cause is moving to algorithmic level theory too early.
+'Computational-level thinking is often experienced as more difficult than algorithmic-level thinking' %} The first cause is moving to algorithmic level theory too early, without a clear computational-level theory.
 Designing computational level theories is hard, especially if you do not have the appropriate training.
 While actual algorithm design is also far from trivial, the basic principles are easy to intuit.
-For many, it is more intuitive to describe cognitive capacities as a step-by-step process, rather than the abstract problem (function) that is being solved.
+For many, it is more intuitive to (verbally) describe cognitive capacities as a step-by-step process, rather than the abstract problem (function) that is being solved.

 ```
+Subset Choice algorithm (pizza toppings example)
 1. first people pick a pizza topping they like
 2. then they pick a topping that goes well with it
 3. then as long as there are toppings